 If you are researching Essex grammar schools, the first thing to know is that Essex is wider than one neat shortlist.

-Essex grammar school research usually breaks into three practical groups: Chelmsford, Colchester, and Southend with Westcliff.
-Just as importantly, most of the wider Essex selective picture uses the shared CSSE test, while Chelmsford County High School for Girls sits on its own FSCE entrance-test path.
-That is why the most useful Essex question is usually not “Which school is best?”
-It is “Which schools are genuinely realistic for our family to compare?”
+Essex grammar school research breaks into three practical groups: Chelmsford, Colchester, and Southend with Westcliff.
+Most of the wider Essex selective picture uses the shared CSSE test, while Chelmsford County High School for Girls sits on its own FSCE entrance-test path.
+The first useful Essex question is not “Which school is best?”
+It is “Which of these clusters matches our route?”

 Quick answer